BlackMali/StateMachine/README.md

 **Advantages:**
 - DI ready
 - Async Pattern
+- Safe programming with nullable types
 - Works without constants and enums
 - Builder for state machine creation
 - Configuration of states and transitions
-- Strict and open transitions
+- Strict (default) and open transitions
 - more than 95% code coverage

 ## NuGet